dev-techguy/MyCloud/README.md

   <img src="https://github.com/dev-techguy/Point-Of-Sale/blob/master/img/banner.PNG">
 </p>

-Mycloud is a POS sofware that has the following features.
+Mycloud is a POS software that has the following features.

 - Stock taking.
 - Three Levels of users (Super admin, admin and users)
-- Real time stock anaylsis.
+- Real time stock analysis.
-- Receipt printing and invoicing.
+- Receipt, printing and invoicing.
 - Supplier management and payment.
 - Set-up and find more.